 - Contrast hot/cold therapy

-Many of these methods are aimed more at very advanced trainers, so don't feel like you must follow them to achieve results.
-However, if you enjoy any of the above strategies, there’s nothing wrong in hopping in your gym’s sauna, or taking a contrast shower at home.
-Experiment and find what feels best for you and your lifestyle!
+Many of these methods are aimed more at very advanced trainers, so don't feel like you must follow them to achieve the best recovery results.
+Experiment with a few methods and find what feels best for you and your lifestyle.

 A few words on sleep

-Cutting into your sleep time can really undermine performance and overall progress, as well as negatively affect your mental health.
+When your sleep time is compromised, this can really undermine your fitness performance and overall progress, as well as negatively affect your mental health and stress levels.